Notice

 | |

-Four times a year, the development roadmap is discussed online during the Ceph Developer Summit.
-A new stable release (hammer, infernalis, jewel …) is published at the same frequency.
-Every other release (firefly, hammer, jewel…) is a Long Term Stable (LTS).
+A new stable release (quincy, reef, squid …) is published at the same frequency.
+Every release (quincy, reef, squid…) is a Long Term Stable (LTS).
 See Understanding the release cycle for more information.

 Merging bug fixes or features

-The development branch is master and the workflow followed by all developers can be summarized as follows:
+The development branch is main and the workflow followed by all developers can be summarized as follows:

 • The developer prepares a series of commits